EU regulation on preventing plastic pellet loss

 This was followed by the European Council (EC) agreeing a position on the proposed regulation in December 2024, including strengthening some aspects such as the inclusion of obligations regarding maritime transportation.

-The proposed regulations then proceeded to the next stage of the negotiation process, known as trilogue, where further discussions took place between the European Parliament, Council and Commission later in 2025.
+The proposed regulations then proceeded to the next stage of the negotiation process, known as trilogue, where further discussions took place between the European Parliament, Council and Commission in 2025.

 In April 2025, The European Commission, Parliament and Council agreed adoption of legally binding regulation to prevent pellet loss across the supply chain.